-Contributions represent wage deductions from employees within the State who are participating in the Program.
-Contributions receivable represent the actual contributions received subsequent to June 30, 2023 and 2022, related to payroll periods ended prior to July 1, 2023 and 2022, respectively.
-The Authority did not record an allowance for uncollectible receivables as of June 30, 2023 and 2022.
-Revenue is recognized in the payroll period contributions relate to.
+Contributions represent wage deductions from employees working in the State who are participating in the Program.
+Contributions receivable represent the actual contributions received subsequent to June 30, 2024 and 2023, related to payroll periods ended prior to July 1, 2024 and 2023, respectively.
+The Authority recorded an allowance for uncollectible receivables of \$5,995,090 as of June 30, 2024.
+The Authority did not record an allowance for uncollectible receivables as of June 30, 2023.
+Revenue is recognized in the payroll period from which the contributions were deducted.